 Removal of Guarantees and Releases from Liabilities.
-The Distribution Agreement provides (i) that the Company and SEACOR Holdings use commercially reasonable efforts to cause SEACOR Holdings to be released from any guarantees it has given to third parties on the Company's behalf, including guarantees of ship construction contracts and letters of credit, (ii) for the Company's payment to SEACOR Holdings of a 0.5% per annum fee in respect of the aggregate obligations under guarantees provided by SEACOR Holdings on the Company's behalf that were not released prior to the Spin-off and (iii) for the indemnification of SEACOR Holdings on the Company's behalf for payments made under any guarantees provided by SEACOR Holdings on the Company's behalf to third parties that were not released prior to the Spin-off.
+The Distribution Agreement provides (i) that the Company and SEACOR Holdings use commercially reasonable efforts to cause SEACOR Holdings to be released from any guarantees it has given to third parties on the Company's behalf, including guarantees of ship construction contracts and letters of credit, (ii) for the Company's payment to SEACOR Holdings of a 0.5% per annum fee in respect of the aggregate obligations under guarantees provided by SEACOR Holdings on the Company's behalf that were not released prior to the Spin-off and (iii) for the indemnification of SEACOR Holdings on the Company's behalf to third parties that were not released prior to the Spin-off.
 The Distribution Agreement also provided for the settlement or extinguishment of certain liabilities and other obligations between the Company and SEACOR Holdings, if any.
 The Company recognized guarantee fees paid to SEACOR Holdings in connection with sale-leaseback arrangements of \$0.2 million during 2018, as additional leased-in equipment operating expenses.
 Guarantee fees paid to SEACOR Holdings for all other obligations recognized as SEACOR Holdings guarantee fees and for 2018 the aggregate amount totaled \$0.3 million (including sale-leaseback fees).